 In addition to the public workshops, a unique opportunity to accelerate your understanding and practice in this medium at a two day Residential Intensive is available to three selected artists.

 The intensive will be held at the Moving Peaks Studio in Bangalow’s Station St Studios – a Creative Hub for the region which plays host to galleries, artists, designers, publishers and more.

-For those selected, accommodation is on offer in a cosy cottage in Bangalow – the pride of Byron Bay’s picturesque hinterland – the perfect hideaway to recharge and imbibe creative inspiration.
+For those selected from out of the area, accommodation is on offer in a cosy cottage in Bangalow – the pride of Byron Bay’s picturesque hinterland – the perfect hideaway to recharge and imbibe creative inspiration.

 The selected artists will learn how to paint, model and output their work, as well as a number of other cutting-edge techniques.
 Their work will then be available on-line and at the closing weekend of the festival for others to experience.

 BBFF is seeking Expressions of Interests from three artists who would like to gain experience in VR that evolves their existing artform.
 This opportunity will suit all kinds of Artists, Animators and Filmmakers.

 The Residency/Intensive will be on the October 10 & 11.
 Selected artists must make their own way to Bangalow.
 Artists of all mediums are encouraged to apply via http://bbff.com.au/ncube8/